mfranzil-unitn/unitn-se2-project/README.md

 # SE2Project

-Repository for the Software Engineering 2 exam project - UniTN.
+The following is a repository for the Software Engineering 2 exam project (UniTN).

+The full documentation and setup information can be found on the [wiki](./wiki).

 ## Members